Learn how to thaw turkey – 2 different ways! Includes a FREE printable turkey thawing chart to easily reference each holiday season.

 Today I’m going to show you how to thaw a turkey two different ways (in the refrigerator or in water).
 The refrigerator method is easier, but takes longer.
 Thawing a turkey in water requires a bit more work, but is quicker.
 Each way works great, so it all depends on what works best for your schedule.

 This is probably the most classic method for thawing a turkey.
 It’s super simple and requires hardly any work.
 The hardest part is just remembering to put the turkey in the fridge a few days in advance.
-It does take a little longer than other methods, so always allow about 24 hours per pound.
+It does take a little longer than other methods, so always allow about 24 hours for every 5 pounds.

 Instructions: Place the packaged turkey (breast side up) in a large pan or tray.
 This helps catch any liquid or juices that leak out while thawing.
 Then place in the fridge to thaw completely (refer to chart below for total thawing time).